 - Withers Swash

 The city owns approximately 11 acres of Withers Swash, which it preserves as a passive park area with a nature trail and picnic shelters.
 This swash provides wildlife habitats, breeding and feeding grounds for fish, and a high rate of plant growth.
-It’s an excellent example of an ecosystem at work.

 Most flooding in Myrtle Beach is caused by ocean water and rain that are driven landward by severe storms, such as tropical storms and hurricanes.
 Occasionally, heavy rains will cause localized flooding.
 Major flooding can occur along the beachfront and inland along the swashes.